ArranGravestock/blog/README.md

 It is recommended that you modify the original [pixyll](https://github.com/johnotander/pixyll) rather than cloning my modified version.

 The `_config.yml` can also be updated to reflect your website, follow the instructions in the [pixyll](https://github.com/johnotander/pixyll) readme

+## License
+This project is licensed under the MIT License - see the LICENSE.md files for details